jimbrend/jimbrend/README.md

 Was capable of skipping 2nd and 7th grade.

-I created 15 websites before I was 14 they included:
+I created 15 websites <16 they included:

 www.dajwebs.com